cfwelch/compositional_demographic_embeddings/README.md

 ## Creating User Matrix Embeddings
 1. TODO: Other paper...

+## Running the Language Model
+The language model code we use is modified from [Merity et al's 2018 code](https://github.com/salesforce/awd-lstm-lm).
+The modifications allow loading of multiple pretrained embedding matrices with which to initialize the model and allows for freezing and untying embedding weights, as we found [this works well when there is enough in-domain data to pretrain on](https://github.com/jkkummerfeld/emnlp20lm).

 ## Create Word Category Plots
 1. Follow the steps for creating embeddings for users above.
 The scripts for plotting category distributions are not currently available for demographic embeddings.